Aliases for LATS1 Gene

 Previous GeneCards Identifiers for LATS1 Gene

 The protein encoded by this gene is a putative serine/threonine kinase that localizes to the mitotic apparatus and complexes with cell cycle controller CDC2 kinase in early mitosis.
 The protein is phosphorylated in a cell-cycle dependent manner, with late prophase phosphorylation remaining through metaphase.
 The N-terminal region of the protein binds CDC2 to form a complex showing reduced H1 histone kinase activity, indicating a role as a negative regulator of CDC2/cyclin A. In addition, the C-terminal kinase domain binds to its own N-terminal region, suggesting potential negative regulation through interference with complex formation via intramolecular binding.
 Biochemical and genetic data suggest a role as a tumor suppressor.
-This is supported by studies in knockout mice showing development of soft-tissue sarcomas, ovarian stromal cell tumors and a high sensitivity to carcinogenic treatments.
-Two protein-coding transcripts and one non-protein coding transcript have been found for this gene. [provided by RefSeq, Jul 2012]
+This is supported by studies in knockout mice showing development of soft-tissue sarcomas, ovarian stromal cell tumors and a high sensitivity to carcinogenic treatments. [provided by RefSeq, Apr 2017]

 GeneCards Summary for LATS1 Gene

 LATS1 (Large Tumor Suppressor Kinase 1) is a Protein Coding gene.
-Diseases associated with LATS1 include tetraploidy and soft tissue sarcoma.
+Diseases associated with LATS1 include Peritoneal Mesothelioma and Tetraploidy.
 Among its related pathways are Signaling by GPCR and Hippo signaling pathway.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is CDC42BPA.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is LATS2.